ibm-cloud-architecture/refarch-kc/analysis/readme.md

 * each event goes on an orange "sticky note"
 * parallel or independent processes may be separated with blue horizontal swim lanes
-* critical events indication a new stage in the flow shown with vertical blue bars For the global shipment example described at a very high level above we came up with an event timeline shown in the set of diagrams below.
+* critical events indication a new stage in the flow shown with vertical blue bars

+For the global shipment example described at a very high level above we came up with an event timeline shown in the set of diagrams below.
 ( The event storming process captures these event timeline sections in charts on walls around the meeting room )

-#### Event Timeline section 1 -
+#### Container Shipping Event Timeline section 1
 <img src="ship-dom-evt1.png" width="700">

-Three swim lanes were quickly added to the model, after the event storming activity so we can organize event sequencing and parallelism.
+This section of the time line deals with:
+* Retailer and Manufacturer settling on an initial order for delivery of goods in a container
+* Manufacturer placing order for shipment with Shipping Company
+* Land transport arranged and executed to pick up container and deliver to source port
+* Container ship approach source port adjacent to Manufactures location

+The events are organized into separate swim lanes for Manufacturer, Retailer and Ship perspectives operating in parallel.
+The red note is a comment.
+* In this case we make the parctical simplification to limit the scenario to shipping complete containers only.
+THis avoids having to deal with additional warehousing, container loading and packing steps.

-#### Event timeline Section 2
+#### Container Shipping Event timeline Section 2

 <img src="ship-dom-evt2.png" width="700">

 #### Event Timeline Section 3